natdosan/natdosan.github.io/recipes.md

-# Recipes and Reviews EDA
+# Recipes and Reviews EDA - Is There a Relationship Between The Number of Ingredients/Cooking Time and Ratings?

 This project explores the Recipes and Interactions datasets from food.com.
 It was originally scraped and used by the authors of [this](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) recommender systems paper.